Knee Injuries: Causes and Treatments.

 Diagnosing Knee Injuries

-Timely and accurate diagnosis is crucial for effective treatment.
-At Bone & Joint Centre, we use:
+Timely diagnosis is a crucial part of understanding knee injuries.
+At The Bone & Joint Centre, we use:

-• Clinical examinations to assess mobility and pain
+• Clinical examinations to assess pain, stability, and range of motion

-• MRI scans to visualize soft tissue injuries
+• MRI scans to detect soft tissue damage

 Treatment Options for Knee Injuries